-Transferwise.
+Wise.
+Formerly Known as Transferwise.
 “The Multi-Currency Account.”

-If you’re an Expat or soon to be Expat, you’re sure to become pretty familiar with Transferwise.
+If you’re an Expat or soon to be Expat, you’re sure to become pretty familiar with Wise.
 A financial institution that allows for easy transfers and currency exchange between US accounts and local, foreign accounts.

-Super easy to use and reliable, Transferwise is popular with Expats for regular money transfers or to send money anywhere.
+Super easy to use and reliable, Wise is popular with Expats for regular money transfers or to send money anywhere.
 It’s also a great financial banking service for big transfers like for house purchases or paying college tuition.
 It’s also popular with digital nomads or full-time travelers who get paid in different currencies or do work or have clients in other countries.

 Really, A Must for Expats

-What’s really awesome about Transferwise is that it’s a multi-currency account that allows you to convert between currencies for a nominal fee.
+What’s really awesome about Wise is that it’s a multi-currency account that allows you to convert between currencies for a nominal fee.
 You can create an account for free, keep multiple currencies, get paid from different countries without any monthly fees or minimum balances.
 Your account lets you get free US account and routing numbers AND get a free European IBAN, which is good for France (see the discussion regarding IBAN discrimination).